This post may contain affiliate links. Please read our full Disclosure Policy.

 How To Paint Furniture

-Now that you have a good idea of what type of furniture is best for painting, and what type of paint is best for your project, let’s start painting!
+Now that you have a good idea of what type of furniture is best for painting and what type of paint is best for your project, let’s start painting!

 1. Preparing Furniture To Be Painted

 Prepping the furniture properly involves cleaning off any dirt or grime!
-You can use a damp lint-free rag or towel.
+You can use a damp, lint-free rag or towel.
 If the piece is extremely dirty, you may want to wash it down with dish soap and Murphy’s oil mixture.
-Or try using a stiff bristle brush to remove any unwanted dirt or grim.
+Or try using a stiff bristle brush to remove unwanted dirt or grim.

 placing a newspaper under a cabinet before painting it